-The amount of back of neck settlement awarded for your injuries does depend on several factors.
-Each of these cases is very unique, so no true average does exist for settlements of judgments.
+The amount of back-and-neck settlement awarded for your injuries depends on several factors.
+Each of these cases is unique, so no true average does exist for settlements of judgments.
 Your injury settlements could be a range of 10,000-100,000 depending.

 How Insurance Companies are Handled

-Insurance companies are a business to make money by paying the lowest accident claims that they can.
-For this, they will investigate your accident as close as possible and try to deny your injuries as back as they can.
+Insurance companies are business to make money by paying the lowest accident claims that they can.
+For this, they will investigate your accident as closely as possible and try to deny your injuries as much as they can.
 They may even use a pre-existing medical condition to decrease the settlement value of your specific case.
 Injury attorneys will not let this happen and will fight for your claims every step of the way.

 Why Purse and Injury Settlement

-Below we have two key reasons as to why you should not accept the first offer and pursue compensation:
+Below we have two key reasons why you should not accept the first offer and pursue compensation:

 Lost Wages: A back or neck injury can cause you to force yourself to slow down.
 However, it can also prevent you from working entirely, which results in losing your wages.
 This is even true with office jobs, as you turn your head and have proper posture.
 Also driving to work could be troublesome if you have a neck brace on as you would not be able to see.